Devolver Digital celebrates wacky indie video games coming in 2020

 Weird West (PC)

 This game from former Arkane (Dishonored, Prey) founder Rafael Colantoneo and executive producer Julien Roby is a role-playing game that twists established conventions of the old frontier with surreal fantasy.
 It has five customizable characters that you can use to create your own story and fight the locals.
-The launch date is to be announced.
+The game is coming in 2021.

 Blightbound (Steam Early Access)

 Ronimo Games, the creator of Awesomenauts, is creating the co-op dungeon crawler Blightbound, a sidescrolling action RPG set in a fantasy world.
 You can play as an assassin, warrior, or mage.
-It has three distinct lands, and the launch date is to be announced.
+It has three distinct lands, and the launch date is July 29 on Steam Early Access.

 Carrion (PC, Switch, Xbox One)